mrstruijk/Obsidian_QuickAdd_JavaScript/Obsidian_QuickAdd_JavaScript.md

 ![QuickAdd_3_NewQuickAdd_details](https://gist.github.com/user-attachments/assets/38e03912-fb8f-4da1-93fe-d67debd516a7)

 The New_File creates a file using the template selected from the Templates folder.
 The template I want to use is the one seen earlier.
-The other thing to see here is the `{{value: New File Name}}`.
-This prompts you to type in a textbox, with a little header above saying 'New File Name'. _Important is the space!_ `{{value: New File Name}}` and not `{{value:New File Name}}`.
+The other thing to see here is the `selectSourceFile.js`.
+This prompts you to type in a textbox, with a little header above saying 'New File Name'. _Important is the space!_ `params.variables` and not `selectedNote`.

 ![QuickAdd_4_NewFile](https://gist.github.com/user-attachments/assets/669ef43f-75ee-491d-8edd-7bf75f758b49)

-(A little foreshadowing, later we do something similar when getting input via the `.js`. _However_ then the space is __not__ allowed, and it is this one fucking space that took me 5 hours to realise why I was messing this up).
+(A little foreshadowing, later we do something similar when getting input via the `{{value: New File Name}}`. _However_ then the space is __not__ allowed, and it is this one fucking space that took me 5 hours to realise why I was messing this up).

 ## The exposed Select_MOC